RobinMalfait/taco/README.md

 1. `Project A`, is a Laravel PHP project, so you want to use `phpunit` or `pest`.
 2. `Project b`, is a JavaScript project, so you want to use `jest` or `npm run test`.

-I don't want to rember all of that...
+I don't want to remember all of that...
 Let's fix it.

 ```sh
 cd ~/projects/php_project_a